INDIVIDUAL WORK

 CONNECTING RURAL JAPAN TO THE REST OF THE WORLD

 The town of Onishi is typical of the larger economic and population aeging problems Japan faces.
-Artists staying at Shiro Oni studio will be bringing diversity and cultural exchange to an area of Japan too often overlooked.
+Artists staying at Shiro Oni Studio will be bringing diversity and cultural exchange to an area of Japan too often overlooked.

 RESIDENCY FOUNDING